raspberrypilearning/amazing-image-identifier/en/step_9.md

 ## Do something with the classification

 Once you have the image and have used your machine vision model to identify it, you need to do something with it.
-Below are a few suggestions, but don’t just restrict yourself to these ideas — if you can think of something better, build it!
+Below are a few suggestions, but you can make whatever you want!

 ### Output the classification to the user